-It is the year of our Lord Satan 1948 and Frank Wheeler, a longshoreman living in the Connecticut, cannot believe his luck.
+It is the year of our Lord Satan 1948 and Frank Wheeler, a longshoreman living in Connecticut, cannot believe his luck.
 He saw this beautiful girl called April, an aspiring actress with a dazzling smile and she saw him back.
 They hook up and after he decides to take the same job that his father held for 20 years, they get married and move into a more affluent neighborhood.
 Both of them have hopes and desires, but life sometimes has other plans.

 It’s always interesting to watch how people are handling the pressures of life.
 Especially if they are living in a decade so easily identifiable.
 But then again, we can do that with pretty much every decade in the last century.
 Disillusioned by the world war that also chipped away huge portions of religion, people had to resort to the only system that worked: tribal structure.
-And in tribal structure you are giving a role you need to conform to, no matter what are you personal desires and beliefs.
+And in the tribal structure, you are given a role you need to conform to, no matter what are your personal desires and beliefs.

 Director: Sam Mendes

-Cast: Leonardo DiCaprio, Kate Winslet, Michael Shannon
+Cast: Leonardo DiCaprio, Kate Winslet, Michael Shannon, David Harbour, Kathy Bates

 Fun Stuff: Leo and Kate are good friends in real life.
 Because of this they were able to sense each others moves and give greatly improved performances.
 Their onscreen chemistry is palpable.